samooth/spacedrive/README.md

   value: {
     executable: Boolean, // Whether the blob at path is an executable
     linkname: null, // If entry not symlink, otherwise a string to the entry this links to
-    blob: { // Hyperblobs id that can be used to fetch the blob associated with this entry
+    blob: { // Spaceblobs id that can be used to fetch the blob associated with this entry
       blockOffset: Number,
       blockLength: Number,
       byteOffset: Number,